NVIDIA/NeMo-Aligner/README.md

 # Latest News
 - We released Nemotron-4-340B [Base](https://huggingface.co/nvidia/Nemotron-4-340B-Base), [Instruct](https://huggingface.co/nvidia/Nemotron-4-340B-Instruct), [Reward](https://huggingface.co/nvidia/Nemotron-4-340B-Reward).
 The Instruct and Reward variants are trained in Nemo-Aligner.
 Please see the [Helpsteer2](https://arxiv.org/abs/2406.08673) paper for more details on the reward model training.
-- We released a beta version of accelerated generation support in the RLHF pipeline.
-This is still very much work in process but adds significant speedup to the RLHF training.
-For more details see [Accelerated-RLHF](https://github.com/NVIDIA/NeMo-Aligner/blob/v0.3.0.trtllm/Accelerated-RLHF.md) and the special [Accelerated-RLHF-Release](https://github.com/NVIDIA/NeMo-Aligner/releases/tag/v0.3.0.trtllm).
+- We are excited to announce the beta release of accelerated generation support in our RLHF pipeline using [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM).
+While this feature is still a work in progress, it already provides a significant speedup to RLHF training.
+For more information, please refer to our [RLHF documentation](https://docs.nvidia.com/nemo-framework/user-guide/latest/modelalignment/rlhf.html).
 - [NeMo-Aligner Paper](https://arxiv.org/abs/2405.01481) is now out on arxiv!

 ## Introduction